dynatrace-oss/barista/CODING_STANDARDS.md

 ## CSS & SCSS

 - Prefer styling via class selectors / attribute selectors over id selectors.
+- Avoid styling Angular specific attributes like `ng-reflect` or `nghost`.

 ### Classnames

-- Prefix all classnames with `dt-` to avoid collisions and identify styling classes as part of the component library.
+- Prefix all classnames with `dt-<component-name>` (i.e. `dt-button-label`) to
+  avoid collisions and identify styling classes as part of the component library.
-- Use descriptive classnames that define what the element / style should represent rather than what it looks like:
+- Use descriptive classnames that define what the element / style should represent rather than what it looks like.
+Avoid using colors or specific representational names in class names: Good: `dt-tag`, `dt-tag-label`, `dt-tag-action`
-  Good: `dt-tag`
-  Bad: `dt-gray-tag`
+  Bad: `dt-tag-gray`, `dt-tag-rounded-corners`, `dt-tag-margin-top-4`
 - We do not follow a specific BEM or other naming convention.

 ### SCSS specifics